Mariama-ny21/little-rewards/README.md

 - FAQ Contact Us button added to the hero image
 - Two Cards titles under the Key Highlight section were also updated
 - The previous Parents and Guardians paragraph has been summarised using checkmark (✅) icon to highlight key points
-- JavaScript addition to the home page by adding event listeners to the home page buttons
+- JavaScript addition to the home page - event listeners added to the home page buttons

 About Page:
 - A medium blue background colour added to the About page which gives it a fresher look and the text are clearly visible